osp-ottogroup/oracle-db_docker/README.md

 - Change dir to the folder `oracle_db_prebuilt`
 - Run `./build_db_image.sh <VERSION>`
 - Tag the created image and push to your local registry
+- TODO: Add customization for sizing and passwords

 #### Example steps for 12.1.0.2 EE
 - Build the image